 - sBUS – allows to measure receiver outputs (up to 16 channels at the time);

-- BATT – allows to monitor each cell voltage, total voltage and state of charge (SOC).
+- BATT – allows monitoring of each cell voltage, total voltage, and state of charge (SOC).

-- ESC – Can simulate the throttle stick of the transmitter while measures the power which is absorbed by the motor through the ESC.
+- ESC – Can simulate the throttle stick of the transmitter while measuring the power that is absorbed by the motor through the ESC.